I-League clubs' hearing with Appeals Committee deferred | Goal.com

 I-League clubs' hearing with Appeals Committee deferred

-The six I-League clubs, who were fined INR 27.5 lakh by the AIFF, met with Appeals Committee of the Indian FA on Monday and it was decided that the clubs' appeals against the two sets of fines handed out to them will be heard together on a later date.
+The six I-League clubs, who were fined INR 27.5 lakh by the All India Football Federation (AIFF), met with the Appeals Committee of the Indian FA on Monday and it was decided that the clubs' appeals against the two sets of fines handed out to them will be heard together on a later date.

 The Disciplinary Committee of the AIFF initially sanctioned five I-League clubs that boycotted the 2019 Super Cup with a fine of INR 10 lakh and East Bengal with a fine of INR 5 lakh.
 Later on, the clubs were fined INR 27.5 lakh for damages and losses suffered by the FA and its commercial partner.